 I nod and walk over to the door.
 The Bookie stands aside for me.

 “Where are you going?”
 Bucky demands.
-“You know that Chippers can pay the debt, no problem!
-Call him and help me out, man!”
+“You know that Chippers can pay the debt, no problem.
+Call him and help me out, man.”

 I look back at him.
 Maybe for the last time.
 I’m okay with that.
 “Bucky, you told me you were clean.
 You lied to me.
 You sicced a Veeni siren on me.
 You ruined my career.
 And you know what?
 I could forgive all that because I understand why you did the things you did.”